 Because Alaska gives more options that Russian Solitaire, it is won on average 10% of the time in comparison to Russian Solitaire's 5% average.

 Alaska is a challenging, strategic game.
 It is very important to uncover the face down cards, because only the face up cards are in play.
 Once a card becomes face up, it can be accessed, so getting the cards face up is the key.
 The only way to lose is to not be able to access a needed card because it is face down.
 You also need to be careful when building up in the tableau that you will later be able to undo these moves so that the cards will move up to the foundations.

 Our downloads contain only our games and no other software.
 No files other than those required to run our games are installed.

-Sign up for the free Goodsol email newsletter.
-Your email address will only be used to send you our free newsletter.
-Newsletter subscribers get access to our free Cat Card Set!
+Sign up for the free Goodsol email newsletter and get our free Cat Card Set!